Geoalert/mapflow-docs-en/source/faq.rst

 **Can I choose another satellite mosaic?**

     Yes, the user has the ability to set his own XYZ or TMS layers.
 To use Google or some other services you should beware of their terms of use.
-Under the Mapflow commercial plans, we provide Maxar SecureWatch, a service that contains basemaps and imagery updates.
+Under the Mapflow commercial plans, we provide commercial providers access, a services that provide basemaps and imagery updates.
 We are continuosly working on adding more commercial providers.

 **Can I upload my own images for processing?**